kernelwernel/binary-translation-detector/README.md

 So instead of just removing them, I'm adding them in this separate repository as I figured it was interesting enough to have it published as a gimmicky and stupidly simple C side project for the sake of demonstrating that this is possible.

 Does this have any practical implications?
 Absolutely fucking not.
-But hey, what's stopping people from making stuff out of pure curiosity, right?

 # Which binary translators can it detect?